gallo-json/fractals-app/README.md

-# Webapp
+# Fractals App

-Make a web application that lets the user generate their own fractals.
+A web application that lets the user generate their own fractals.